jzhong2002/California-House-Prices-Prediction-Model/README.md

 # California-House-Prices-Prediction-Model-
-This is a machine learning model for predicting the housing prices in California made with Python
+This is a machine learning model for predicting the housing prices in California using Python

 To run this model 👉: